 The average landing page conversion rate across all industries is 9.7%, which is pretty impressive.
 A good conversion rate is around 10%, and a quality landing page could help you to get more than that if it performs above average.
 There are multiple elements to consider when creating landing pages if you want to ensure they are as effective as possible.

-When creating a landing page for your banner ads, you need to consider the objective of the marketing campaign.
+When creating a landing page for the display ads you have built, you need to consider the objective of the marketing campaign.
 Making sure that your banner ad and your landing page match up in terms of messaging and what you’re offering the customer is essential.

 That’s why you need to know what the purpose of your campaign is and what you’re trying to get the user to do.
 Don’t just use the same landing page for a range of purposes as it won’t fit with everything that you want to do.
 Tailor your landing page to the campaign, with your banner ad in mind.